Margaret Calvert: Recognition

 Calvert was awarded an honorary degree by the University of the Arts London in 2004.

 She appeared on the fourteenth season of the famous motoring show, Top Gear on 3 January 2010.
 James May interviewed her in a 2009 Vauxhall Insignia VXR, talking about the design process of the UK road signs.

 She was made a Royal Designer for Industry for Graphic Design in 2011.
 In 2015, she was presented with the D&AD President's Award.

 Calvert was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to typography and road safety.

+The primary route sign system designed by Kinneir and Calvert between 1957 and 1967 entered the design collection of the Museum of Modern Art in New York, which presented their work in the audio programme Pirouette: Turning Points in Design.
+The same system remains the legal basis of road signage in the United Kingdom, the Crown Dependencies and several British Overseas Territories in the 2020s, with revisions limited to the 2016 Traffic Signs Regulations and General Directions.

 In June 2018 she was awarded an Honorary Fellowship by Arts University Bournemouth alongside dancer Darcey Bussell, costume designer Jenny Beavan OBE and director and screenwriter Edgar Wright.

 A retrospective exhibition of her work, Margaret Calvert: Woman at Work, was held from 21 October 2020 till 10 January 2021 at the Design Museum in London.
+An illustrated book with the same title written by Margaret Calvert, Adrian Shaughnessy, John L Walters, and Marion Deuchars, was published in 2026 by Thames and Hudson.
+A documentary film about the history of British road signs called 'And give way to design' and directed by Patricio Orozco is due out in March 2025.